OFFICIAL RULES

 - All Pro/Elite riders are subject to random drug testing by USADA

-- Leadville Stage Race Relay Team Rules:
+Leadville Stage Race Relay Teams (Additional Rules)

 - Rider who starts the stage must finish the stage.
 No switching riders during each stage.